If the Sunshine Coast had a Lord Mayor of Music it would be Andrea Kirwin.

 The school’s choir taught her to sing in Latin, German and other languages, and they toured Europe visiting cathedrals in England, France, Germany and Austria.

-It was a moment singing in Paris’s famous Notre Dame cathedral when Kirwin started thinking about songwriting.
+It was a moment singing in Paris’s famous Notre Dame cathedral when Andrea started thinking about songwriting.

 “My housemaster, Mrs Helen Seymour, the sister of Mark Seymour from Hunters and Collectors, used to try to persuade me to listen to Australian music.”

-After seeing famous Aussie folk singer Clare Bowditch concert in those uni years, and during a period of self-discovery, Kirwin knew she needed to write music and sing permanently, sharing her experiences with others and helping them through music.
+After seeing Australian folk singer Clare Bowditch perform in her uni years – and during a period of self-discovery – Andrea knew she needed to write music and share her stories with others.

-“It was 2006 and I had just realized that I might be gay, which, in Fijian culture was not an acceptable way to feel,” she said.
+“It was 2006 and I had just realised that I might be gay, which, in Fijian culture was not an acceptable way to feel,” she says.

 “In a flood of emotions, a friend of mine took me along to see Clare play, and I realised just how much beauty and soul can be held in a song.

 “And that there is no wrong or right, there is only being.
-And being true to how you feel, is what life is all about.”
+Being true to how you feel, is what life is all about.”

-As fate would have it Kirwin met a Celtic harp player, also named Claire (with an ‘i’), just two years later, and the pair have since worked on several collaborations together.
+As fate would have it Andrea met a Celtic harp player, also named Claire (but with an ‘i’), two years after later.
+And the pair have since worked on many collaborations.

-Following in Claire’s parents’ footsteps, who sought a warmer climate on the Sunshine Coast, the couple, with Claire’s daughter from a previous relationship, moved there in 2012.
+Following in Claire’s parents’ footsteps – who came to the Coast seeking a warmer climate on the Coast, the couple moved here in 2012, with Claire’s daughter from a previous relationship.

-They now live in Mapleton, however Kirwin and her family lived in Nambour for eight years prior.
+They now live in Mapleton, however Andrea and her family had lived in Nambour for eight years prior.

 But don’t expect her to be rushing off to Nashville any time soon.

-With community in the blood, Kirwin said she avoids major festivals, except the local ones, and prefers regional over mainstream.
+With community in the blood, Andrea says she avoids major festivals, except the local ones, and prefers regional over mainstream.

 “I want to see quality live music and venues as part of our tourism strategy.
 Where visitors stay in the hinterland, with good food wine and music to match.